NeuralMMO/beta/rst/landing.rst

 |icon| Platform
 ###############

 The project was inspired by classic Massively Multiplayer Online Role-Playing Games (MMOs) - a genre defined by interaction with a large number of other players.
 It is a platform for creating intelligent agents parameterized by neural networks.
 Our goal is to support a broad base of multiagent research that would be impractical or impossible to conduct using other environments.
 Unlike other game genres typically used in research, MMOs simulate persistent worlds that support rich player interactions and a wider variety of progression strategies.
 These properties seem important to intelligence in the real world.

-In NMMO, Agents in teams must forage for food and water to stay alive and harvest resources to increase their combat and task completion capabilities.
-Agents can level up their fighting styles and equipment, practice different professions, and engage in trade based on market demand.
-The world is also populated by non-player characters (NPCs) of varying friendliness.
 The massively multiagent setting allow player teams to interact in interesting ways and use entirely different strategies.

 .. code-block:: python